Kill Switch Levels 1–4

 Level 4: Full stop.
 Requires exact confirmation phrase.

-Stops primary host + trading server.
+Stops production server + Tesseract.
 Revokes tokens.
 Locks env files.

 """